 VIX Futures Curve

-The following is a chart of VIX futures curve – a useful tool for comparing prices of individual VIX futures contract months and getting an idea about future volatility expected by the market.
+The following chart is the VIX futures curve – a useful tool for comparing prices of individual VIX futures contracts and getting an idea about the VIX futures market’s volatility expectations.

 VIX Futures Quotes